 - In the left-side navigation pane, click Scaling Groups.

 - In the top navigation bar, select a region.

-- Find the target scaling group and click Edit in the Actions column.
+- Find the scaling group and click Edit in the Actions column.

-- In Suspended Processes, select one or more processes that you want to suspend.
+- In the Suspended Processes section, select one or more processes that you want to suspend.